HansTtito/fb4package/vignettes/fb4-introduction.md

 Fish bioenergetics modeling has been a widely used tool in fisheries management and research for decades.
 The approach provides a sound, theoretical tool for quantifying energy allocation in fishes by partitioning consumed energy into three basic components: (1) metabolism, (2) wastes, and (3) growth.
 The models are particularly valuable for estimating growth or food consumption rates and are especially attractive for estimating feeding rates of free-ranging fishes.

-## Evolution of Fish Bioenergetics Software

-The development of this package addresses the need for modern, maintainable bioenergetics modeling software.
-Although popular, currently available software (i.e., Fish Bioenergetics 3.0) has not been updated in over 20 years and is incompatible with newer operating systems (i.e., 64-bit).
-Moreover, since the release of Fish Bioenergetics 3.0 in 1997, the number of published bioenergetics models has increased appreciably from 56 to 105 models representing 73 species.

 ## Technical Implementation

 Building on the foundation of the original FB4 application, this R package provides: